paperjs/paper.js/README.md

 ### Which Version to Use?

-The various distributions come with three different pre-build versions of Paper.js, in minified and normal variants:
+The various distributions come with two different pre-build versions of Paper.js, in minified and normal variants:

 - `paper-full.js` – The full version for the browser, including PaperScript support and Acorn.js
 - `paper-core.js` – The core version for the browser, without PaperScript support nor Acorn.js.
-Use this to shave off some bytes when working with JavaScript directly.
+You can use this to shave off some bytes and compilation time when working with JavaScript directly.
-- `paper-node.js` – The version for Node.js.
-It is recommended to install this
-  through NPM, see below.

 ### Installing Node.js, NPM and Bower